Although the increase in cyber attacks isn't good news for any of us, there is a silver lining:

 Cyber security is a complex field, and many roles can be found within banks, retailers, e-tailers, healthcare, and government organizations.
 On the job, you can expect to safeguard an organization's files and network, install firewalls, create security plans, guard customer data, and monitor activity.
 If a breach occurs, you'll be responsible for identifying the problem and finding a solution quickly.

 Because of the frequency of cyber attacks, what you'll do will be varied and qualified professionals are needed to help prevent breaches.

 If you're ready to get started in this demanding field, start exploring different roles and duties now.

 Source Code Auditor

 Here's what our cyber security career pages will teach you

-We're experts in our field and we want you to become an expert in yours.
 There are many subtle variations in cyber security careers, even though they all may have the same end goal of keeping data and sensitive information safe.
-Our career pages can help you distinguish the differences and choose the right area of expertise to fit your skills and personality.
+Our site may help you distinguish the differences and choose the right area of expertise to fit your skills and personality.

 Before you embark on your education you'll want to know what's in store for your future.
-That includes not only what your educational journey will entail, but what the actual cyber security career you choose will really be like.
+That includes not only what your educational journey will entail, but what the actual role you choose will really be like.

 Here is the kind of important information you'll find